Business Preparedness Resources

 Use the resources below to guide your planning.
 Backup your plans in case you lose internet or phone service.
 Have paper copies of critical information, such as employee contact information, insurance information, your emergency plan, and contact information for critical clients, suppliers, or service companies.

-General Business Preparedness
+General Business Preparedness:

 Ready Business Toolkit (FEMA)